-During Year 9 students will be looking to consolidate the foundation skills they have acquired in Year 7 and 8 and to decide on the subjects they will study in their GCSE courses in Year 10 and 11.
+During Year 9, students will be looking to consolidate the foundation skills they have acquired in Year 7 and 8 and to decide on the subjects they will study in their GCSE courses in Year 10 and 11.

 This is an important time for our students, with decisions being made that will affect their career path in the future.
-During this time, they will be supported by myself, as Achievement Team Leader, and Mr. Agyei, as Year Care Team for pastoral guidance.
+During this time, they will be supported by myself, as Achievement Team Leader, and Miss Keith-Young, as Year Care Team for pastoral guidance.
 We will work closely with subject teachers, Curriculum Team Leaders, Attendance officers, the Senior Leadership Team and the various other members of staff who are available to ensure that all students are able to achieve their full potential on a daily basis.

-Form Tutors are the first port of call for any issues and will see their tutees first thing in the morning, as well as the end of the day, allowing them to pick up on challenges our students may be facing.
+Form Tutors are the first port of call for any issues and will see their tutees first thing in the morning, as well as at the end of the day, allowing them to pick up on challenges our students may be facing.

 Additionally, it is imperative that the School and parent/carer relationship is strong and collaborative.
 If we are working together we will be able to give our young people the best opportunity to be successful in the future.
 Parents/Carers are encouraged to look at the School website to stay in touch with schemes of work and homework for each subject.

-Students will engage in PSHCE lessons during form time and will be expected to discuss topics in a mature and confident manner.
-These lessons will also help to develop those higher order skills (evaluating and analysing) which will assist students in gaining those higher grades when it comes to their future GCSEs.
+Students will engage in PSCHE lessons during form time and will be expected to discuss topics in a mature and confident manner.
+These lessons will also help to develop those higher order skills (evaluating and analysing) which will assist students in gaining higher grades when it comes to their future GCSEs.

-They are an enthusiastic group of young people who have made a fantastic impression on whoever they come into contact with and we expect these students to make the school, their families and the local community proud.
+They are an enthusiastic group of young people who have made a fantastic impression on whoever they come into contact with and we expect these students to make the School, their families and the local community proud.

 Achievement Team Leader for Year 9